 On June 8, seven students, each from different institutions, spoke at the school district board meeting to ask for a nonvoting seat within the governing board.
 Students reported little feedback and no email response from board members.

-The district, which staffs two social workers, has not yet posted meeting minutes from that date.
+The district, which staffs 21 social workers and 92 counselors, posted meeting minutes from that date online.

 Additionally, the students are asking for the authorization of their own “student action board.”
 Made of two students from every middle and high school in the district, the proposed body would meet once a month with school board members, the superintendent and a representative from the Chandler City Council to collaborate on this important issue, exploring solutions “to fix it,” Alexander said.